 Product liability insurance covers:

 Any business in the supply chain is vulnerable to product lawsuits, which is why this coverage is a crucial part of risk management.
-It covers defective products, which include design defects, manufacturing defects, and marketing defects.
+It covers a wide range of product defects, including:

 Product liability insurance is usually included in general liability insurance, which is another key policy.
 General liability covers common third-party accidents, such as a customer who slips on a wet floor or trips over a loose rug at your business.